An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension: The variety of superintegrable systems

-We have shown that a tensor field $T_{ijk}$ with the symmetries \eqref{eq:T:symmetries} is the structure tensor of a non-degenerate superintegrable system if and only if it satisfies the integrability conditions \eqref{eq:SIC:V} and \eqref{eq:SIC:K}.
-Evaluated at $x$, these conditions are polynomial in the components of the structure tensor $T$ and its derivative $\nabla T$ at $x$.
-As shown above, the latter are rational in the components of $K^{(\alpha)}$, $\nabla K^{(\alpha)}$ and $\nabla^2K^{(\alpha)}$ at $x$.
-Consequently, the symmetries \eqref{eq:T:symmetries} and the integrability conditions \eqref{eq:SIC:V} and \eqref{eq:SIC:K}, evaluated at a point $x$, can be written as polynomial equations on $\mathcal K(M)^{2n-1}$.
-A more detailed analysis of the argument shows that they are homogeneous.
+We now show that in Proposition~\ref{prop:equations} the conditions \ref{it:V} and \ref{it:K} as well as the opposite of condition \ref{it:rank} are given by homogeneous algebraic equations.
+First note that a set of Killing tensors has non-maximal rank if and only if

-To summarise, the necessary equations for an arbitrary tensor $T$ to define a superintegrable system in the classification space are equivalent to a set of homogeneous equations on the space $\mathcal K(M)^{2n-1}$ for every point $x\in M$.
-These equations are sufficient if we require in addition that the Killing tensors $K^{(\alpha)}$ are linearly independant.
-This defines a projective subvariety in the Stiefel manifold $V_{2n-1}\bigl(\mathcal K(M)\bigr)$.
+holds on all of $M$.
+Moreover, $G_r(A)$ is a homogeneous polynomial in the components of $A$, i.e.\ in the $K^{(\alpha)}_{ij}(x)$.
+This shows that the opposite of condition~\ref{it:rank} in Proposition~\ref{prop:equations} is a homogeneous algebraic equation on $\mathcal K(M)^{2n-1}$ for every $x\in M$.

-The Bertrand-Darboux equations~\eqref{eq:dKdV} are invariant under linear changes of the basis $K^{(\alpha)}$.
-Therefore, the above subvariety is invariant under the action of the general linear group $\operatorname{GL}_{2n-1}$ on $V_{2n-1}\bigl(\mathcal K(M)\bigr)$ and descends to a subvariety of the Grassmannian
+Evaluated at $x$, the integrability conditions~\eqref{eq:SIC:V} are polynomial in $T_{ijk}(x)$ and $T_{ijk,l}(x)$, which are homogeneous rational functions of degree 0 on $\mathcal K(M)^{2n-1}$.
+Consequently, the integrability conditions~\eqref{eq:SIC:V} can be written as homogeneous algebraic equations on $\mathcal K(M)^{2n-1}$ for every $x\in M$.
+By similar arguments the same is true for the integrability conditions~\eqref{eq:SIC:K}.

-Every point on this variety corresponds to a superintegrable system\footnote{Superintegrable systems are here described geometrically, as subspaces in the space of Killing tensors.
-This is slightly different from the traditional viewpoint, which characterises superintegrable systems by representatives, i.e.\ specific Killing tensors that generate this subspace.} in the classification space and vice versa. \end{proof}
+To summarise, in Proposition~\ref{prop:equations} the conditions \ref{it:V} and \ref{it:K} as well as the opposite of condition \ref{it:rank} are given by homogeneous algebraic equations on the space $\mathcal K(M)^{2n-1}$ for every point $x\in M$.
+Together, these equations define a quasi-projective subvariety in the Stiefel manifold $V_{2n-1}\bigl(\mathcal K(M)\bigr)$.

-While the above Theorem is not constructive in the sense that it does not provide explicit algebraic equations defining the classification space as an algebraic variety, Proposition~\ref{prop:pointwise} says that such equations are given by a complete set of algebraic restrictions on the Killing tensors and the structure tensor of a superintegrable system and can be established on the tangent space $T_xM$ in a fixed point in place of the space of Killing tensors, $\mathcal K(M)$.
-This is the reason we will be able to give explicit equations in the next section.
+The Bertrand-Darboux equations~\eqref{eq:dKdV} as well as the properties of irreducibility and non-degeneracy are invariant under linear changes of the basis $K^{(\alpha)}$.
+Therefore, the above subvariety is invariant under the action of the general linear group $\operatorname{GL}_{2n-1}$ on $V_{2n-1}\bigl(\mathcal K(M)\bigr)$ and descends to a quasi-projective subvariety of the Grassmannian